 The movements these folks make with their bodies are totally bizarre and amazing.
 They use some kind of weight-transfer physics that they invented to accomplish some really crazy, gravity-defying positions.

-The is astonishing, too.
+The choreography is astonishing, too.
 The second section of the performance featured one man balancing on this tubes, but kind of artfully falling off of them all the time.
 The piece started with several men taking a bite out of an apple in a woman's mouth, and then either dying or becoming horribly incompetent.
 Lovely Garden of Eden imagery and then appropriate post-lapsarian madness with the ridiculous balancing act of the tubes.
 I can't imagine how they choreographed something so unpredictable as balancing on tubes...it was really charming.

 The first section was pretty exciting as well.
 I think it was called "Aquatica."
 They did all these interesting things with gender...first these 4 men kept kind of chasing and squashing these 2 women, and then the 2 women tamed, mounted, worked with, berated, and mesmerized the men until they were all equals at the end.